doodlewind/nativebird/README.md

 ## Contribution

-To implement a new API in BlueBird, please also port the corresponding test cases under `test/mocha` in BlueBird repo and test it with `npm test`.
+To implement a new API in Bluebird, please also port the corresponding test cases under `test/mocha` in Bluebird repo and test it with `npm test`.

 ## License